You look down at your iPhone and it’s so dark that you can barely see the screen. Is the brightness too low? Maybe — but maybe not.

 - Tap Accessibility.

-- Tap the Display & Text Size button at the top of the screen.
+- Tap the Display & Text Size.

 - Look at the bottom of your screen and find the option labeled Reduce White Point.
 If the setting is turned on (the slider is green), turn it off by tapping the slider to the right of the option.
 The brightness level of your screen should then return to normal.